 To do this requires adding intelligence from the design phase through to the end of the building's useful life.
 Smart buildings use information technology during operation to connect subsystems, which typically operate independently, so that these systems can share information to optimise total building performance.

-Smart Buildings Show 2022 will cover all key aspects of creating and managing an intelligent smart building, including;
+Smart Buildings Show 2023 will cover all key aspects of creating and managing an intelligent building, including;